Dau2004/Juba-Teaching-Hospital/README.md

----

 # Juba Teaching Hospital Appointment System

 ![](https://github.com/Dau2004/Juba-Teaching-Hospital/blob/main/Screenshots/Screenshot%202024-11-25%20122408.png)

 This project addresses the challenges of hospital overcrowding and inefficient appointment scheduling, especially at Juba Teaching Hospital in South Sudan.
-It enables patients to book appointments online, reduces unnecessary visits, and allows doctors to manage their schedules effectively.
-Administrators oversee the system by managing doctors, sessions, and patient data.
+It enables patients to book appointments online.

 The system has three user roles:
 1. **Administrator**